neondatabase/website/content/docs/guides/prisma-tutorial.md

 You are now ready to model your data and create tables in your `neondb` database.

-## Step 5: Configure your project to connect to Neon
+## Step 5: Connect your Prisma project to Neon

 In this step you will update your project's `.env` file with the connection strings for your `neondb` and `shadow` data databases.